syedzikriya-11/leetcode/README.md

 # leetcode
-Collection of LeetCode problems solved in C.
+Collection of DSA + LeetCode problems solved in C&C++.